 - Youth that take part in after school care programs

 - Youth that reside in emergency shelters

 - Adults that are older than 60 years old or live with a disability in a daycare facility

 This program is able to contribute towards the healthy growth, development, and wellness of the youth and the wellness of qualifying adults in America.
 Now you may be thinking, if facilities are the ones that get the reimbursements, how can it actually help Americans in need?
 Well, over 4.2 million children and 138,000 adults benefit from meals and snacks that are nutritious through the CACFP every day.

 How Does CACFP Work?

-The Food and Nutritious Service (FNS) which is a part of the United States Department of Agriculture (USDA) will administer the program in the form of grants.
+The Food and Nutrition Service (FNS) which is a part of the United States Department of Agriculture (USDA) will administer the program in the form of grants.
 Grants will go to states to operate the program.
 Most states administer CACFP through their state education agency.
 However, it will vary by state.
 Some states administer CACFP through other agencies like their state health agency or social services department.
 The agency that will administer CACFP will be determined by the Governor of the state.